wireapp/wire-server/docs/legacy/developer/api-versioning.md

 #### Adding a new endpoint

-Clients can use the new endpoint, but need to handle the case where the endpoint is not available, either by catching a 404 error, or by pre-emptively.
+Clients can use the new endpoint, but need to handle the case where the endpoint is not available, either by catching a 404 error, or by pre-emptively using the old endpoint when the negotiated version is known not to contain it.

+#### Removing an endpoint

+Clients would just stop using the removed endpoint.
+Of course, this usually means refactoring whatever code was using it so that some other combination of endpoints is used instead.

+#### Incompatible changes to an endpoint

+Again, this is a combination of the previous two scenarios.
+After negotiation, clients need to determine which version of the endpoint can be used, and act accordingly.